MadSciSoCool/PCI6289UiTaskConfig/README.md

 # PCI6289UiTaskConfig
-An interface to config and run task of NI PCI-6289
+An interface to configure and run tasks of NI PCI-6289